OpenTreeOfLife/peyotl/README.md

 ### Logging configuration

-The behavior of the log is NO LONGER determined by environmental variables:
+If PEYOTL_LOGGING_LEVEL is in the environment, then the behavior of the log is determined by environmental variables:
    PEYOTL_LOG_FILE_PATH filepath of log file (StreamHandler if omitted) PEYOTL_LOGGING_LEVEL (NotSet, debug, info, warning, error, or critical) PEYOTL_LOGGING_FORMAT  "rich", "simple" or "None" (None is default)

-These settings are now controlled by a the ~/.peyotl/config file:
+Otherwise, these logger settings are now controlled by a ~/.peyotl/config or the peyotl/default.conf file.
+The content to configure the logger looks like:

 [logging]
 level = debug
 filepath = /absolute/path/to/log/file/here
 formatter = rich

+You probably want to replace the default behavior by specifying PEYOTL_LOGGING_LEVEL or having a ~/.peyotl/config file.

 # Testing